fuseio/fuse-bridge-v2/README.md

 ## Using Scripts

-To deploy fresh contracts plese dele the contents of the `deployments` folder.
+To deploy fresh contracts plese delete the contents of the `deployments` folder.

 Populate the env MNENOIC in the env file and run the following commands in order.